 Look at Biographies.
 If it isn’t studied in the curriculum and the students don’t know who the “stars” (athletes, musicians, actors, etc.) are, weed it.
 You might need to replace with more current materials.

-Look at Illustrations - I once found a book on viruses where the nurse was wearing a white dress, starched cap, white hose holding a needle 6 inches long.
+Look at Illustrations - Are the nurses was wearing a white dress, starched cap, white hose holding a needle 6 inches long.
 (Have our students even seen a nurse in a white uniform?)

 We’re going to look at items that have circulated less than 2 times within the past 5 years.Run the following report, Check Out History for 5 Years by Holdings Code for the holdings codes you are targeting in English and in Spanish if applicable.
 See these instructions to get the report sorted by Genre.Do you have to do all holdings codes this year?
 No. Just one or two representative groups.
 It depends on what shelves you are targeting removing which holding codes you would run this year.